furaizi/downloader-bot/README.md

 ```

 ## Configuration Reference
-Only the token and the username is required to start.
+Only the token is required to start.
 Other settings are optional with sensible defaults.
 Look up `src/main/resources/application.yml` for more details.

 ## How To Use